How Australian citizens can visit and live in Croatia: Guide for 2023

 View frequently asked questions about Croatia’s digital nomad permit here.

-Canadians who hold long-term residence in another EEA member state may be granted temporary residence in Croatia.
+Australians who hold long-term residence in another EU/EEA member state may be granted temporary residence in Croatia.

 Here are instructions on how to apply for a permit based on your permanent residence in another EU/EEA country.